claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   perform cyberstalking, cyberbullying, doxxing with the usage of these tools.
 * Perception of threat: The mere presence of a pervasive threat is a form of control.
 The perception that technology can be used to enhance IPV is a tactic of attackers to control victims, take away agency and abuse them.
-This can lead to lack of trust in technology and further isolates the victim from seeking and receiving support.
+This can lead to lack of trust in technology, and further isolates the victim from seeking and receiving support.

 ## Kinds of tech-enabled IPV attacks